Destroy All Humans! (2005 video game): Plot

 After several missions in the Midwestern town of Rockwell and the California suburb of Santa Modesta, Crypto and Pox become aware of the Majestic and begin crippling government attempts to stop them by performing acts such as destroying Area 42 with an atomic bomb and defeating his recurring foe, Armquist, the head of the army.
 Throughout the game, Crypto's various acts are covered up by the government and media, which attribute them either to freak accidents or to Communism.

 After being temporarily captured in Union Town, the game climaxes in Capitol City, where Crypto assassinates President Huffman and slaughters all members of Congress.
 Soon, the U.S. government seemingly surrenders to the Furons.
 Crypto meets Silhouette, the leader of Majestic, in front of the Capitol.
 After a brief scuffle with Silhouette, Crypto discovers that "he" is a woman.
 Silhouette unveils the Robo-Prez, a towering mech controlled by President Huffman's brain.
 Crypto defeats Robo-Prez in his flying saucer and then defeats Silhouette in a final battle at the Octagon.
 In her dying breath, Silhouette reveals that there are other Majestic divisions worldwide.
 Crypto, however, is confident that without Silhouette's leadership, Majestic will be totally powerless to resist the Furon takeover.

 The game ends with Huffman making a televised speech, assuring America that the recent events were the work of communists, who have poisoned the U.S. water supply, and that, as a result, testing centers have been set up all across the country to scan people for harmful toxins.
-People are then shown being herded reluctantly by Army soldiers into strange machines, apparently for brain stem extraction.
-Huffman is then revealed to be Crypto in disguise.
+People are then shown being herded reluctantly by Army soldiers into strange machines, clearly for brain stem extraction, and Huffman is revealed to be Crypto in disguise.